lerdmann1601/HERA-Matlab/data/README.md

 We began evaluating the initial images from Method D, Method F, and Method B. Although Method D appears to offer the best overall image quality, we observed that its contrast enhancement occasionally leads to an over-representation of the Region of Interest (ROI).
 Conversely, the Contrast and Image Quality of Method B seem to depict the ROI size more accurately.
 Consequently, we sought to determine the optimal setting where Method D remains superior to Method B without excessive contrast enhancement that could compromise SNR as well.

 To achieve this, we used the same metrics as in Example 1 but introduced a new method, Method G. In Method G, we iteratively reduced the contrast enhancement calculated for Method D until it was just robustly superior to Method B. We retained all original methods, including Method D, in the analysis for comparison.
-Since we had already established the required number of bootstrap iterations for our data characteristics, we repeated the analysis with a fixed iteration count, reducing the HERA runtime from 5 minutes to 2 minutes on my M1 MBP.
+Since we had already established the required number of bootstrap iterations for our data characteristics, we repeated the analysis with a fixed iteration count, reducing the HERA runtime from 5 minutes to 1 minute for each analysis step on my M1 MBP.

 ### Interpreting the results 2